Reason #18 You Should Visit

 Dining room salad bars

 You must not wait until you have been accepted to Smith to apply for aid.
-Any student who may need institutional financial assistance during her tenure at Smith should apply for aid by the financial aid deadlines.
+Any student who may need institutional financial assistance during their tenure at Smith should apply for aid by the financial aid deadlines.
 For applicants who meet the published deadlines, award notifications are sent with admission decisions.

 Students from the United States who do not apply for financial aid by the published financial aid deadlines will be required to complete 64 credits earned at Smith before they are eligible to apply for institutional financial aid.
-This means that a student would be eligible to receive only federal, state, and outside aid for her first two years at Smith; no Smith grant aid would be available before that period.
+This means that a student would be eligible to receive only federal, state, and outside aid for their first two years at Smith; no Smith grant aid would be available during that period.

 Each financial aid application file is personally reviewed by experienced staff in the Office of Student Financial Services.
 In addition to submitting the required documentation, you are welcome to include any information that you feel will help us understand your family's financial status.
 Remember to complete your admission application, since only accepted students can receive a financial aid decision.

 Three steps are used in documenting your level of financial need:

 The Office of Student Financial Services evaluates each student's application using federal and institutional methodologies to assess a family's financial resources.
 During the review, attention is given to individual family circumstances.
 Standard factors involved in the review include income, assets, family size, the number of family members in college, unreimbursed medical expenses, taxes paid and tuition for siblings in elementary or secondary school.
 Staff will determine what each family is expected to contribute toward the student's annual educational expenses following the appropriate federal and college policies.

 An educational expense budget is calculated for each student.
 Tuition, fees, room and board, and standard allowances for books, supplies, personal expenses and travel are included.

 The difference between the cost of attendance and the calculated family contribution is the student's documented financial need.